Mack Maine: Legal issues

-On September 16, 2013, Mack Maine was charged with sexual battery following an incident that occurred on August 22 during Lil Wayne's "Amerika's Most Wanted" tour.
-Allegedly Maine invited two women onto a tour bus and when they were on it, he put his hand down one woman's clothing, grabbing her breast without her consent.
-TMZ says the documents claim that when the women wanted to leave the bus, Maine reportedly held the door shut, and punched one of them in her face, breaking her jaw.
-On September 20, 2013, Mack Maine voluntarily turned himself in to Oklahoma County police, and was released on $9,000 bond.

 In 2014, Mack expanded his role and joined Lil Wayne’s management team.
 With that move his goal was to immediately expand Wayne’s business portfolio.
 First deal he helped closed was Wayne’s partnership with Bumbu.
 The next deal he brought to the table was Wayne’s sports agency, Young Money APAA sports.

-In 2018, a settlement was finally reached in which Wayne would be able to release music accordingly.
-Mack executive produced Tha Carter V and continued to add to the portfolio by securing an American Eagle collab and a partnership with cannibus brand GKUA.
+In 2018, a settlement was reached in which Wayne would be able to release music accordingly.
+Mack executive produced Tha Carter V and continued to add to the portfolio by securing an American Eagle collab and a partnership with cannabis brand GKUA.